TomBladsjo/MARB/README.md

 # MARB
-### A dataset for studying Marked Attribute Reporting Bias
+### – a dataset for studying Marked Attribute Reporting Bias

-This repository contains the code used for dataset creation and model evaluation in the Master's thesis "Don't Mention the Norm -- On the Relationship Between Reporting Bias and Social Bias in Humans and Language Models".
+This repository contains the code used for dataset creation and model evaluation in the Master's thesis "Don't Mention the Norm – On the Relationship Between Reporting Bias and Social Bias in Humans and Language Models".

 ### About